rspace-os/api-tutorial/README.md

 ```

 If successful, a new folder will be returned, containing the newly imported notes.
 An Evernote 'Note' will be converted into an RSpace plain text document.

+### Importing files from Dropbox, OneDrive or Box

+Since 1.69.34, RSpace supports  programmatic creation of links to external files using the API.
+This is useful if you have many files on one of these external services, and you want to reference them from RSpace.

+First of all you will need to use the file-service's API to download information about the files: An ID, the file name and a weblink that the RSpace user will click on to view the file from within RSpace.

+Then you can include an array of `externalFiles` in the field definition and include in a POST or PUT, e.g.

+    curl -X POST "$RSPACE_URL/api/v1/documents" -H "accept: application/json" \
+    -H "apiKey: $APIKEY"  -d '@tutorial-data/example1Drive.json'

+Insert placeholders in the text where you want the links to appear, using syntax like `<externalFileLink=N>` where `N` is the 0-based index into the array of `externalFiles`.

 ## Sharing items with other groups and users